khalid-hussain/shaheen/chap12.md

 permission to go there.

 The bellicose tribes of Alpujarras thronged under Al-Zeghel's banner.
-After a long time, they got a chance to fight alongside the mujahideen of the falcon's territory.
+After a long time, they got a chance to fight alongside the mujāhidīn of the falcon's territory.
 Because Mansour bin Ahmed used to be considered Badr bin Mughira's successor, therefore, they requested Al-Zeghel to give them under Mansour bin Ahmed's command.
-Mansoor prepared the battle map according to Badr bin Mughira's instructions and spread the tribal mujahideen on the entire pathways.
+Mansoor prepared the battle map according to Badr bin Mughira's instructions and spread the tribal mujāhidīn on the entire pathways.
 He instructed them to seal the areas behind the Christian army as it advanced forward.

 This battalion was unaware of the consequence suffered by the army that had attacked the territory of the falcon.
 After encamping for five days at the fort of the Sierra Nevada they kept waiting for a message from its general.
-However, a few night raids by the tribal mujahideen compelled them to move forward.
+However, a few night raids by the tribal mujāhidīn compelled them to move forward.

 After burning a few settlements and capturing a few men and women during their